blbadger/blbadger.github.io/smaller-lms-3.md

                 model.zero_grad()
     return
 ```
-It should be noted that this is no longer equivalent to computing and applying the exact gradient: as the model is updated and the gradient re-calculated component-wise, one cannot expect for this form of Newton's method to be equivalent to the others even with unlimited arithmetic precision.
+It should be noted that this the above is no longer equivalent to computing and applying the exact gradient: as the model is updated and the gradient re-calculated component-wise, one cannot expect for this form of Newton's method to be equivalent to the others even with unlimited arithmetic precision.

 ### The other Newton's method